Dishoungh/gentoo-config/README.md

 18. After clicking "Begin Installation", Virt-Manager should automatically start the Virtual Machine.
 Boot into "LiveCD (kernel: gentoo)<br>![image](https://user-images.githubusercontent.com/47036723/158042060-6a6a2221-9746-42a4-a266-b4f8a60e36bb.png)

-# Installing Gentoo
+# Installing Gentoo (WORK IN PROGRESS)

 The following contains commands exactly as I typed them in order.
 I'll occasionally show screenshots to show some important information and I'll try to be as transparent as possible while trying not to show a bunch of unnecessary commands.
+As it states, this is a work in progress.

 1. **livecd ~ # ping -c3 www.gentoo.org**<br>
    Note: This command failed for me because for some reason, the default IP address saved on resolv.conf isn't a valid DNS.
 This was fixed by this:<br>